lks50/Audio-Narrative/ext--murray--four-affordances.md

 "These affordances," she writes, "make up the designer’s palette for representation in any digital format or genre."

 ## Your task:
-How well do these prominent potentialities, or *affordances*, line up with Manovich/Su's "five principles"?
+How well do these *affordances*, i.e. prominent potentialities, line up with the story you wrote for the main activity?
+In other words: what do they help you see about the digital or the analog objects and habits that you described there?
+What do you see differently now?
+What questions do they raise about the changes you narrated?
+On the flip side: does your story help you understand any of Murray's terms?

-**Discuss as a group.** When you're ready, edit this file, and in the section below try to articulate which terms seem to correspond, and which terms from each author resist merging.
-What do the stand-out terms help you to see anew?
+**Discuss as a group.** When you're ready, edit this file, and in the section below try to articulate the highlights and main takeaways (including any unanswered questions) from your discussion.

-In what contexts might each term in a pair be most useful?
+File a pull request back to the main repository when you're done.

 ## Our thoughts: